Chaim Herzog: Biography

 Herzog's father, a fluent Irish speaker, was known as "the Sinn Féin Rabbi" for his support of the First Dáil and the Irish republican cause during the Irish War of Independence.
-Herzog studied at Wesley College, Dublin, and was involved with the Federation of Zionist Youth and Habonim Dror, the Labour Zionist movement, during his teenage years.

-He emigrated to Mandatory Palestine in 1935; Herzog subsequently served in the Jewish paramilitary group Haganah during the 1936–39 Arab revolt.
-He studied at University College, London (UCL), and was awarded Bachelor of Laws from the University of London in 1941.
+Herzog was raised as an Orthodox Jew and attended a traditional Jewish primary school, or cheder, as a child.
+He received a secular education at the coeducational kindergarten of Alexandra College, which was otherwise a girls' school, and at Wesley College, Dublin.